soschloss/outage-data-investigation/README.md

 Since `'CLIMATE.REGION'` is a nominal feature, I encoded it using one-hot encoding to create binary features for each region.

-My baseline model had a training f1-score of $\sim 0.56$ and a testing f1-score of $\sim 0.53$, both of which aren't very high!
+My baseline model had a training f1-score of approx. 0.56 and a testing f1-score of approx. 0.53, both of which aren't very high!
 This could be because I arbitrarily picked a tree depth of 3, which isn't necessarily the best value!
 Also, it's a pretty complicated prediction task for a relatively simple model, so it makes sense that it wouldn't do that well.

 # Final Model
 For my final model, I used a random forest of decision trees.
 For features, I used the same features as my baseline model, but I transformed `'ANOMALY.LEVEL'` into quartiles and I transformed `'TOTAL.SALES'` into percentiles.
 These transformations into new features improved my model because the quantiles should have a closer correlation to the target category than the raw data.
 To improve my model further, I performed 5-fold cross-valuidation to find the best maximum depth for the decision trees in the random forest and the number of trees to put in the random forest.
 As a result of the 5-fold cross-validation, I got that the best `max_depth` value is 45, and the best number of trees is 95.

-My final model had a training f1-score of $\sim 0.92$ and a testing f1-score of $\sim 0.67$, showing some improvement from the baseline model.
+My final model had a training f1-score of approx. 0.92 and a testing f1-score of approx. 0.67, showing some improvement from the baseline model.
 My final model performed better than my baseline model because the random forest and optimized hyperparameters allowed the model to score better on the training data, causing an increase in score for the testing data.

 # Fairness Analysis
+Finally, I analyzed if my final model was fair for 'old' outages that occured before 2010, and 'new' outages that occured after 2010 by performing a permutation test where I shuffled the `'YEAR'` column in the input DataFrame for my model.
+In order to evaluate my model on each group, I used the f1-score.
+As a test statistic, I used the absolute different between f1-scores for old outages and new outages.
+My null hypothesis was, "My model is fair, its f1-scores for old outages and new outages are roughly the same", and my alternate hypothesis was, "My model is not fair, the difference in f1-scores between old and new outages is positive".
+As a result, I got a p-value of 1.0, so I failed to reject the null at a significance value of p < 0.05.
+Therefore, my model is likely to be fair for these two groups.